socrob/autonomous_systems/README.md

 Lab1
 ===
+Lab1 will give you some concepts on ROS, and how to use it.
 Please open lab1 folder to access the lab slides.

 Lab2
 ===
-Please open lab2 folder to access the lab slides and follow the instructions for the practical exercise.
+Lab2 has 2 components, a simulation focused part and the real robot part.
+Please open lab2-simulation or lab2-real-robot folders to access the content and follow the instructions for the practical exercise.
 There is README.md file inside.
 You should follow the instructions in the **Before the Lab** section so you can perform the tasks during the lab.
 This lab will be more hands on than the previous, and you are expected to experiment ROS yourself.
+If you can, perform all the tasks in lab2-simulation by yourself so in the classroom you can present your doubts and have time to try the real robot instructions.

 Questions